Chuck Martin (basketball): Collegiate coaching career (1998–present)

-Marist (2008–2012)
+Marist (2008–2013)

 After going 41–118 in five seasons, Martin was fired from Marist.

 South Carolina (2017–2022)

 Martin joined Frank Martin's staff at South Carolina.
+Martin was promoted to associate head coach prior to the 2021-22 season.

-Oregon (2022-present)
+Oregon (2022–2023)

 Joined as an assistant head coach in March 2022.

+Kentucky (2023–2024)

+Joined as an assistant coach in July 2023.

+Arkansas (2024–present)

+Joined as an assistant coach in April 2024.

+Head coaching record

 Personal life

 Martin was born in San Juan, Puerto Rico, from where his family relocated to New York.
 His original nickname was in Spanish, "Che", which eventually became "Chuck" because the English speakers couldn't pronounce it properly.
 Likewise his actual last name, Martín, has an accent but its pronunciation became anglicized to "Martin".
 When presenting himself, he does so as José Luis Martín and identifies as Puerto Rican.

 Martin is a 1993 graduate of Monmouth University with a bachelor's degree in communications.
 He and his wife, Lee, have three children.
 Martin retains links with the island to this day, taking his son to a tryout for the juvenile Puerto Rico national team in 2019.
 He has expressed his interest in joining the program, which he cites as a source of great pride.